 The legal protection provided by S.B.
 23 will ensure that instead of abortion stopping a beating heart, a beating heart will stop abortion.
 Heartbeat Bills are not only being introduced in states across the country, the federal Heartbeat Bill, H.R.
-490, has been reintroduced in Congress (with more co-sponsors than any other pro-life bill).
+490, has been reintroduced in Congress.
 It is also being considered in other countries including Israel.